F11 - Full screen

 this web page.

 This present page gives full screen height photos on pc's with most browsers.
-It can be a problem on Apple devices - if so, click the Apple-page link.
+It can be a problem on Apple and mobile devices - if so, click the Apple-page link.

 Walk details below - Information about the route etc.